BV and BFV for the H-twisted Poisson sigma model: BFV formulation of twisted Poisson sigma models

 \subsection{In terms of superfields}

-In this subsection we reformulate $S_{BFV}$ in a slightly more elegant form using superfields.
-For this purpose, we pair the spatial coordinate $\sigma$ with a super coordinate $\theta$, considering them as coordinates on $S^{1,1} \cong \Pi T S^1 \cong T[1]S^1\cong S^1 \times \R[1]$.
-We combine the previously introduced fields into the following superfields of degree $0$ and $1$, respectively:
+We now reformulate $S_{BFV}$ in a more elegant form using superfields.
+For this purpose, we extend $S^1$ to a super-circle $S^{1,1} \cong \Pi T S^1 \cong T[1]S^1\cong S^1 \times \R[1]$ parametrized by the coordinates $(\sigma,\theta)$ of degree zero and one, respectively.
+This permits us to combine the previously introduced fields into the following superfields of degree $0$ and $1$, respectively:

-This permits us to rewrite the BFV symplectic form \eqref{BFVsymplecticform} as well as the BFV-BRST charge \eqref{BFVBRSTcharge} more compactly in term of these super fields.
-The BFV symplectic form and the BFV-BRST charge take the form \begin{framed}